“Life isn’t about waiting for the storm to pass, it’s about learning to dance in the rain” ~ Vivian Greene

 - Connect to the world around them

-- Celebrate what makes them unique and be comfortable with who they are
+- Celebrate what makes them unique

 - Show empathy and embrace diversity in others